isaacnovaes/crowdfunding-product-page/README.md

 ### Continued development

 After learning how to deal with the modal component, now I am ready to practice with the slider component.
-For this purpose, I will try an challenge which focus mainly on the slider component.
+For this purpose, I will take a challenge which focus mainly on the slider component.